gioZAK/easy_vape/README.md

 We currently offer 21 Products, which are divided into these Categories; MODS, PODS, E-Liquid with Nicotine and Without Nicotine.

  - 7 Vapes
-    - Which 4 are MODS, price ranging from 90 Euros to 120 Euros.
+    - Which 4 are MODS, with price ranging from 90 Euros to 120 Euros.
-    - Which 2 are PODS, price ranging from 45 Euros to 66 Euros.
+    - Which 2 are PODS, with price ranging from 45 Euros to 66 Euros.

 - 14 E-Juices
-    - Which 7 contain Nicotine, price ranging from 5 Euros to 6.50 Euros.
+    - Which 7 contain Nicotine, with price ranging from 5 Euros to 6.50 Euros.
-    - Which 7 do not cotain Nicotine, price ranging from 3.50 euros to 4 Euros.
+    - Which 7 do not cotain Nicotine, with price ranging from 3.50 euros to 4 Euros.

 #### Delivery